ogotoh/spaln/README.md

 species-specific parameter files are updated, [see](makessp.md).
 6. Miscellaneous refinements of the codes have been added for better performance and maintenance.
-As results, the calculation speeds have been improved by 5~10%, and most accuary indices have been improved (particularly with -A1 and -A2 options) from those reported in [Ref 7](#Ref7).
+As results, the calculation speeds have been improved by 5~10%, and most accuracy indices have been improved (particularly with -A1 and -A2 options) from those reported in [Ref 7](#Ref7).
+7. Update make_ssp.pl for properly dealing with genomes with non-standard genetic code.

 ## Changes in version 3.0.7
 1. Update simd_functions.h.
 A few functions that are not included